leemadeline75/IceCube-Phase-2-Data-Analysis/README.md

 # Author: Madeline Lee

-Here is a collection of code for analysis of the Name that Neutrino Zooniverse data.
-This code has been mostly written by Elizabeth Warrick and Andrew Phillips.
+Here is a collection of code for analysis of the second iteration of Name that Neutrino Zooniverse data.
+Some of this code was written by Elizabeth Warrick and Andrew Phillips.
 I have edited this code to be applied to the second iteration of this project.

 Reducing NTN data exports